 {

-// Find player in the scene by tag
+// Find the player by tag "Player"

 player = GameObject.FindWithTag("Player");